Tysoe

 Tysoe is a civil parish in the Stratford-on-Avon District of Warwickshire, England.
 The parish is on the boundary with Oxfordshire, about 7+1/2 mi northwest of Banbury.
 The parish includes the contiguous villages of Middle and Upper Tysoe and the separate hamlet of Lower Tysoe.
 The 2011 census recorded the parish population as 1,143.

-Toponym
+Toponymy

 The earliest known surviving record of the place-name is as Tiheshoche in the Domesday Book of 1086.
 It was Tiesoch in the reign of Henry I (1100–35), Thiesho in a charter from 1131 to 1140 and Tisho in a royal roll from 1201.
 The name is derived from the Old English Tīges hōh, meaning "spur of land belonging to the god Tiw", after whom Tuesday is named.
 Eilert Ekwall speculated: "The etymology suggested is rendered likely by the fact that at Tysoe was a cut figure of a horse, after which the Vale of the Red Horse was named.
 The horse may have been a monument to a victory won by the Anglo-Saxons dedicated to the war-god."
 Ekwall was referring to the Red Horse of Tysoe, a hill figure which was recorded as late as 1607 but which is now lost.